How to get a personal loan

 • Is there any point getting payment protection insurance for a loan?

-1. Unemployment-only will cover you if you're made redundant, though you'll need to be registered with the Government as unemployed and actively seeking work to claim (it will stop paying once you've found new employment).
+1. Unemployment-only will cover you if you're made redundant, though you'll need to be registered with the Government as unemployed and actively seeking work to claim (it will stop being paid once you've found new employment).

 2. Accident and sickness will protect you against accidents and long-term illness, when certified by a doctor.